 "There are three hypotheses about the inhabitants of Baucis: that they hate the earth; that they respect it so much they avoid all contact; that they love it as it was before they existed and with spyglasses and telescopes aimed downward they never tire of examining it, leaf by leaf, stone by stone, ant by ant, contemplating with fascination their own absence.” ― Italo Calvino, Invisible Cities

 Topographies, maps and earth seen from above are the themes I return to often in my artistic life.
-This series investigates an imaginary post-human Earth from a distance.
-The small lumps, ovals and other protrusions from the surface are former dwellings and abandoned cities worn down by time and enveloped by nature or disaster.
-Running through this series are certain influences from my childhood.
+This series investigates an imaginary post-human Earth, often from above and from a distance.
+The small lumps, ovals and other protrusions from the surface can be imagined to be former dwellings and abandoned cities worn down by time and enveloped by nature or disaster.
 I grew up in a rural environment on a farm where the earth, the sky and weather were a major part of my world.
 I had a rock collection, and the quartz and pyrite that I found on our land were my favorites.
-I utilized pyrite crumbs, mica and quartz in some of these works.
-The glass glitter and rhinestones refer to these rocks and to the glitter of bodies of water and sometimes stars.
+I utilized pyrite crumbs, mica and quartz as biographical topographies in some of these works.
+The glass glitter and rhinestones also refer to these rocks and to the glitter of bodies of water and sometimes stars.
 I believe we are attracted to sparkly things because of an ancient memory deep in our brains of sunlight on water.
 Since water is vital to life, coming upon it glittering in the sun signaled to our forbearers that they would live, which in turn meant the potential for joy.
-Perhaps this is a hopeful signal among the ruins.
+Perhaps the sparkle in my work is a hopeful signal among the ruins.

 Most importantly, it is the usual elements of painting that drive this series: texture, color, form, style of application and the balance or imbalance of relationships between these things within self-prescribed rules of the series.
 The primacy of texture pushes the paintings into the same space as we inhabit, rather than a flat surface drawing you in.
-I think of these works as objects as much as paintings.
-Every painting is the result of a struggle to create in a way that is different and new for me.
+I come from a sculpture background, so I tend to think of these works as objects as much as paintings.
+Every piece is the result of a struggle to create in a way that is different and new for me.

 My exploration with mixed media is driven by a need to create works without illusory space, and is focused on materiality, texture, process and experimentation.
 Some of my materials are vintage fabric scraps, saved or found "trash", burlap, plastic, foam, paper, twine and twigs.
 My materials and formal choices are intuitive and very much dependent on the process as it develops in their creation.
 I apply chance processes in my work, preferring to not dictate the shapes of collage materials myself, but to use things as I find them for the most part.
 My work is often layered, stuffed, quilted or wrapped with left over canvas and other fabric scraps allowing some results to exist in between classically defined categories of sculpture and painting.